When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ1: What are the current research focuses and application scenarios of large language models in UAV systems?

 \subsubsection{Literature Search}

-To collect high-quality research literature on the theme of UAV-LLM integration, we first conducted a preliminary search using the Google Scholar engine and obtained 997 candidate papers.
-In our data collection strategy, we required that the paper title contain at least one of the keywords ``Unmanned Aerial Vehicle (UAV)'' or ``Large Language Model (LLM)'' to ensure broad coverage of the field.
-However, many works primarily discuss other aspects of UAV systems, such as hardware platform design, flight control engineering, or photogrammetry applications~\cite{gupta2013survey,shakhatreh2019unmanned,colomina2014unmanned}, which fall outside the scope of our focus on UAV-LLM integration.
-Therefore, we further filtered the corpus by requiring that the abstracts explicitly mention both ``UAV'' and ``LLM'', ensuring that the final dataset directly relates to the integration of these two technologies.
+To collect high-quality research literature on UAV-LLM integration, we conducted a preliminary search across three widely-used digital libraries, namely \textit{Google Scholar}, \textit{ACM Digital Library}, and \textit{IEEE Xplore}, which together provide broad coverage of both software engineering and artificial intelligence venues.
+We executed identical title-level Boolean queries on each platform, requiring the paper title to contain at least one of the keywords ``Unmanned Aerial Vehicle (UAV)'' or ``Large Language Model (LLM)''.
+The retrieved records from the three sources were then merged, and duplicate entries (i.e., records sharing the same DOI or normalized title) were removed, yielding 997 unique candidate papers.
+To exclude literature that is not simultaneously related to both of these topics, such as UAV hardware platform design or photogrammetry applications~\cite{ahmed2022survey,shakhatreh2019unmanned,colomina2014unmanned}, we further required that their abstracts explicitly mention both ``UAV'' and ``LLM''.